Extreme cold straight from the Arctic to plunge south to Gulf of Mexico

 The cold will become even more severe in the days ahead, expanding in territory and causing temperatures in cities like Chicago and Minneapolis to plummet below zero.

 In North Dakota, Fargo sat at minus-15 degrees around sunrise Wednesday morning.
-The city hasn’t recorded a temperature above zero since Friday, February 5, and likely won’t until at least Monday.
+The city hasn’t recorded a temperature above zero since Friday, Feb.
+5, and probably won’t until at least Monday.
 That nine-day stretch could be the longest below-zero streak since 1996, when Fargo remained below zero for 11 days.

 “Until [next week], bundle up and stay inside because it is as cold as my heart after this Arctic air mass,” wrote a forecaster at the National Weather Service in Grand Forks.